-If your child is enrolled on a full-time basis, you will receive a number of "absentee credits" for each calendar year.
+If your child is enrolled on a full-time basis, you will receive 5 weeks "absentee credits" for each calendar year if child enroll full time with us and absent for the whole week (will not apply for the subsidy children).
 Please see our School Director for additional information about absentee credits.